NordicHPC/sonar/doc/NEW-FORMAT.md

 [JSON](https://www.rfc-editor.org/rfc/rfc8259) and other likely serialization formats (protobuf, bson, cbor, a custom format, whatever).
 It shall follow the [json:api specification](https://jsonapi.org/format/#document-structure).
-It generally does not incorporate many size optimizations.
+It generally does not incorporate many size optimizations apart from the tree structure itself, which simply lifts redundancies up in the tree.

 It is not a goal to have completely normalized data; redundancies are desirable in some cases to make data self-describing.
 Redundancies within a data packet must always be consistent, for example, if the time of a sample is represented multiple times in the packet, the value must be the same in all cases.

-In a serialization format (such as JSON) that allows fields to be omitted, all fields except union fields will have default values, which are zero, empty string, false, the empty object, or the empty array.
-A non-omitted union field must have exactly one member present.

 Field values are constrained by data types described below, and sometimes by additional constraints described in prose.
 Primitive types are as they are in Go: 64-bit integers and floating point, and Unicode strings.
 Numeric values outside the given ranges, non-Unicode string encodings, malformed timestamps, malformed node-ranges or type-incorrect data in any field can cause the entire top-level object containing them to be rejected by the back-end.

+In a serialization format (such as JSON) that allows fields to be omitted, all fields except those of a type derived from NonemptyString have default values, which are zero, empty string, false, the empty object, or the empty array.
+Notably ExtendedUint defaults to zero, "unset".

 The word "current" in the semantics of a field denotes an instantaneous reading or a short-interval statistical measure; contrast "cumulative", which is since start of process/job